Shahid: Sikhism

-The word shahid (ਸ਼ਹੀਦ) is also found in Sikhism, a religion founded by Guru Nanak in the northwest part of the Indian subcontinent (now Pakistan and India).
+The word shahid (ਸ਼ਹੀਦ) is also found in Sikhism, a religion founded by Guru Nanak in the northwest part of the Indian subcontinent (now Pakistan and northern India).
 It means a martyr.

 The term was borrowed from the Islamic culture in Punjab when Sikhism was founded, and before the start of the British Raj it referred to the Sikh people who met death at the hands of oppressors.
 Another related term is shahid-ganj, which means a "place of martyrdom".

 The most discussed shahid in Sikhism have been two of their Gurus, namely Guru Arjan and Guru Tegh Bahadur for defying Islamic rulers and refusing to convert to Islam.
 Guru Arjan was arrested under the orders of the Mughal Emperor Jahangir and asked to convert to Islam.
 He refused, was tortured and executed in 1606 CE.
 Historical records and the Sikh tradition are unclear whether Guru Arjan was executed by drowning or died during torture.
 His martyrdom, that is becoming a shahid, is considered a watershed event in the history of Sikhism.

-Guru Tegh Bahadur's martyrdom resulted from refusing to convert and for resisting the forced conversions of Hindus in Kashmir to Islam because he believed in freedom of conscience and human rights.
+Guru Tegh Bahadur's martyrdom resulted from refusing to convert and for resisting the forced conversions of Hindus in Kashmir (Kashmiri Pandits) to Islam because he believed in freedom of conscience and human rights.
 He was publicly beheaded in 1675 on the orders of Mughal emperor Aurangzeb in Delhi.
 Gurudwara Sis Ganj Sahib in Delhi marks the shahid-ganj, or place of execution of the Guru.

 The Sikh have other major pilgrimage sites, such as the shahid-ganj in Sirhind, where two sons of Guru Gobind Singh were bricked alive by the Mughal Army in retaliation of their father's resistance.
-In Muktsar, near a lake is a shahid-ganj dedicated to forty men who died defending Guru Gobind Singh.
+In Sri Muktsar Sahib, near a lake is a shahid-ganj dedicated to forty men who died defending Guru Gobind Singh.

 Modern usage

-In the course of the eighteenth century, there were several wars of independence within the colonial territories of the Muslim World.
-Many of the soldiers who died during these conflicts were given the title shahid upon their burial.
+In the eighteenth century, several wars of independence took place in the colonial territories of the Muslim world, and many of the soldiers who died in these conflicts were buried as shuhadāʾ (martyrs).

 A Muslim who is killed defending his or her property is considered a martyr.